 Afternoon

-Afterward, catch a matinee at Aurora Theatre and enjoy their delicious popcorn.
+Afterward, catch a matinee at the Aurora Theatre and enjoy their delicious popcorn.
 Be sure to check out the extraordinary historic murals in the lobby.

 Dinner